When hurricanes make landfall, they can cause massive damage from powerful winds, heavy rainfall, flooding, tornadoes, and landslides.

 Preparing for communications challenges is essential to any emergency preparedness checklist.
 During a catastrophe, you need to stay connected with first responders, disaster relief crews, and your community.

-Make sure you’re properly equipped for hurricane season or any disaster that may impact your community by referencing the checklist below.
+By referencing the checklist below, ensure you’re properly equipped for hurricane season or any disaster that may impact your community.

 - A Surplus of Two-Way Radios: Prepare for needing at least 15% more two-way radios than you currently have to give to assisting agencies and volunteers.

-- Two-Way Radio Chargers and Antennas: Plan on having 15% more radio chargers and antennas as well.
+- Two-Way Radio Chargers and Antennas: Plan on having 15% more radio chargers and antennas.

-- Programming Cables: Many radios can’t be programmed over the air, but need to be connected by cable to a computer in order to make talkgroups.
+Programming Cables: Many radios can’t be programmed over the air, but need to be connected by cable to a computer to make talkgroups.
 Again, the 15% more rule applies in this case.

 - Software Updates: Don’t be caught with radios that don’t work during and after a disaster because you didn’t make necessary software updates.
 Check with MCA to see what your radio systems need to function properly.

-- Replacement Parts: Make sure you have the necessary replacement parts for all your communication equipment.
+- Replacement Parts: Ensure you have the necessary replacement parts for all your communication equipment.

 - Check Fuel Generators: Test and fuel generators for at least 8 hours.
-Controller boards tend to fail after a few hours if and when they have power distribution issues.
+Controller boards fail after a few hours if and when they have power distribution issues.

-- Verify Spare Equipment: Take stock of spare equipment, antennas, and line infrastructure boards to ensure you have the correct versions of each.
+- Verify Spare Equipment: Take stock of spare equipment, antennas, and line infrastructure boards to ensure you have the correct versions.

 - Prep Site-On-Wheels: Locate any site-on-wheels in the area and place them on standby.

-- Contact Your Crews: Reach out to local tower crews for any post-storm restorations.
+Contact Your Crews: Contact local tower crews for any post-storm restorations.

 - Line Up Your Technicians: Identify any technicians outside the disaster zone who can help in disaster recovery efforts.